sabman/aicasts.com/011-mobilitydb.md

  ```

 This is a reverse nearest-neighbor query with moving reference objects and static candidate objects.
 The query starts by computing the corresponding nearest-neighbor query in the temporary table PointTrips as it is done in Query 13.
 Then, in the main query it verifies for each trip T and point P that both belong to the PointTrips table.

+16. For each trip from Trips, list the cars having the car of the trip among the three nearest neighbors.

 # Installation